Hotel Review: The Four Seasons Singapore’s Unflinchingly Luxurious Holiday

-The hotel guests gather in their first floor bar 190 for cocktails before dinner or during the day for their renowned afternoon tea.
-Just beyond is an outdoor terrace and the place for a nice bite of lunch alfresco terrace surrounded by lush foliage.
+The hotel guests gather in the first floor bar 190 for cocktails before dinner or during the day for their renowned afternoon tea.
+Just beyond is an outdoor terrace and the place for a nice bite of lunch, an al fresco terrace surrounded by lush foliage.

 The hotel is family friendly as well but not on the 11th floor which is reserved for adults only.
 In addition, the hotel is pet friendly so the pooches are welcome although there is a fee attached for the service.

-One Ninety is their award winning all day dining restaurant serving western and Asian cuisine as pots rattle, meats sizzle, and steam rises in a flurry of activity from the open kitchen.
-One of their many specialties are Singaporean specialties like spicy laksa and warm noodles and other gourmet dishes from their apple-wood fired grills, brick pizza oven and tandoori oven.
+One Ninety is their award winning all day dining restaurant serving western and Asian cuisine, as pots rattle, meats sizzle, and steam rises in a flurry of activity from the open kitchen.
+One of their many specialties are Singaporean specialities like spicy laksa and warm noodles and other gourmet dishes from their apple-wood fired grills, brick pizza oven and tandoori oven.

-At any time of the day or evening you’ll find hotel guests gathering at the One Ninty Bar and Terraza for a light bite or cocktail.
-The terrace is wonderful as well to take in some fresh air in a garden-like setting.
+At any time of the day or evening you’ll find hotel guests gathering at the One Ninety Bar and Terraza for a light bite or cocktail.
+The terrace is a wonderful spot to take in some fresh air in a garden-like setting.

-This is really a complete urban oasis with all the amenities one could see and all done at the Four Seasons standards.
-The hotel has two outdoor pools, one family friendly and one adult only one of which is located on the 20th floor for sweeping panoramic view of the city skyline.
-There’s also a large full service fitness center with state of the art facilities as well as air conditioned tennis courts.
+This is really a complete urban oasis with all the amenities one could want, and all done at the Four Seasons standards.
+The hotel has two outdoor pools, one family friendly and one adult only, one of which is located on the 20th floor for sweeping panoramic views of the city skyline.
+There’s also a large full service fitness centre with state of the art facilities as well as air conditioned tennis courts.

 For a bit of a more relaxing few hours, visit the Four Season’s spa.
 It’s a massive spa spread over two floors and the first L’Occitane spa in the city.
 There you’ll find a full complement of Asian and European treatments to revitalize the most road weary of bodies.

-As the night goes down, Singapore holds its own to other big cities as far as entertainment with Boat Quay filled with a gaggle of bars and bistros and clubs.
-Singapore is also seems to be hosting some type of major international event from Formula One races to BNP Paribas WTA Finals Singapore tennis championships and a full schedule of concerts and events.
+As the night goes down, Singapore holds its own to other big cities as far as entertainment is concerned, with Boat Quay filled with a gaggle of bars and bistros and clubs.
+Singapore also always seems to be hosting some type of major international event from Formula One races to BNP Paribas WTA Finals Singapore tennis championships and a full schedule of concerts and events.